milosz275/pico-led-controller/README.md

-# Raspberry Pi Pico W LED Controller + Web interface
+# Raspberry Pi Pico W LED Controller with Web interface

 This project is a simple example of how to manage a WS2812B LED strip with a Raspberry Pi Pico W and a Web interface.